 Buffering occurs because a video is not being delivered fast enough to keep up with the rate it’s being viewed.
 This will cause the video to stop playing until the stream is able to download (or buffer) enough data.

 Buffering can be seen even on the fastest broadband, but if the connection is very poor this will happen constantly as you repeatedly catch up to the stream, run out of data, then have to wait for it to buffer again.

 What causes buffering?

 Buffering can be caused by issues at any point between a device in your home and the server providing the video.
 So your broadband might be too slow, or perhaps it is fast enough but you have a weak Wi-Fi signal.
 Or maybe there is a broadband network fault or problem at the streaming service itself.

-If it’s a broadband network or streaming service error there may not be much you can do, but in many cases, it will be something caused by the equipment in your home which can be remedied with a few simple changes.
+If it’s a broadband network or streaming service error there may not be much you can do.
+But often it will be caused by the equipment in your home and is something that we can attempt to fix.

-The tips below are focused on solving the common problems with broadband routers and devices in your home, which is the stuff you can actually control.
-If you find there is still no improvement then you may need to speak to your ISP's tech support team or check with the streaming service to see if there are any known outages.
+The tips below are focused on solving the common problems with home broadband routers and playback devices (the stuff you can actually control).
+But if you find there is still no improvement you may need to speak to your ISP's tech support team or check with the streaming service to see if there are any known outages.